thewpsquad/squad-modules/readme.txt

-=== Divi Squad Lite - Advanced Divi Modules for Divi Theme, Extra Theme and Divi Builder ===
+=== Squad Modules Lite - Advanced Divi Modules for Divi Theme, Extra Theme and Divi Builder ===
 Contributors: wpsquad, mralaminahamed
 Donate link: https://www.buymeacoffee.com/mralaminahamed
 Tags: divi, divi module, divi theme, divi builder, divi page builder, divi plugin, divi addons, divi extensions Requires at least: 5.0.0
 Tested up to: 6.4
 Requires PHP: 5.6
-Stable tag: 1.4.1
+Stable tag: 1.4.2
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-Unlock your potential Divi Builder experience with advanced Divi plugin with powerful Divi modules and extensions.
+The Essential Divi plugin you install after Divi or Extra Theme!
+Packed with 20+ stunning free modules including Advanced Divider, Flip box, Gallery, Breadcrumbs, and many more.

 == Description ==

-= A All-in-One advanced Divi plugin for the Divi Page Builder = [Divi Squad Lite](https://squadmodules.com/) is a powerful all-in-one module pack for Divi Page Builder.
-It provides you with a wide range of advanced and powerful modules that can help you build websites quickly and easily.
+= A All-in-One advanced Divi plugin for the Divi Page Builder =

-With Divi Squad Lite, you can create beautiful and professional websites without any coding knowledge.
-Simply drag and drop the modules onto your page and customize them to your liking.

-This Divi Plugin includes a wide range of features, such as:
-1. Advanced design options for creating custom layouts
-2. Dynamic content modules to display your content in unique and engaging ways
-3. Form Styler modules to Design your existing Contact Forms

-Divi Squad Lite Plugin is the perfect solution for anyone who wants to take their Divi website to the next level.
+Enhance your Divi page building experience with 20+ creative modules and extensions.
+Add powers to your page builder using our easy-to-use modules those were designed to make your next WordPress page and posts design easier and prettier than ever before.

-Try [Divi Squad Lite](https://squadmodules.com/) today and see the difference it can make!
+Check [Demos](https://squadmodules.com/) and see the difference it can make!

-== Key Features ==
-- **Easy-to-Use**: Seamlessly integrated into the Divi Builder, so you can easily add, customize, and arrange modules.
-- **Beautifully Designed**: Each module in Divi Squad Lite is meticulously designed by a team of experts to ensure the highest quality and visual appeal.
-Choose from a range of stunning modules to make your website stand out.
-- **Customizable**: It provides extensive customization options, so you can personalize every aspect of the modules to match your website's branding and design.
-Change colors, fonts, spacing, and more to create a unique look that reflects your brand.
-- **Translation Ready**: This Advanced Divi Modules Pack Plugin supports translation into multiple languages, so you can reach a global audience. **The plugin is compatible with WPML, so you can easily create multilingual websites.**
-- **Responsive and Mobile-Friendly**: All advanced custom modules are optimized for responsiveness, so your website will look great on any device, from desktop computers to smartphones and tablets.
+### Completely Customizable
+Each modules comes with a bunch of options to customize your website in every possible way.
+You can achieve nearly any design with your imagination.

+### Light Weight & Instant Loading
+No extra resources or messy codes to slow down your website.
+Optimized for super fast loading and instant Live editing.

+### Modules Control option
+Enable and disable individual modules to make your page loading faster and smoother.
+You can deactivate unnecessary modules to keep the site lite

+### Regular Updates
-- **Regular Updates**: Divi Squad Lite is constantly being updated with new features and improvements.
+Constantly being updated with new features and improvements.
 You can expect regular updates that add new modules, features, and bug fixes.

-== 20+ Free Divi Custom Modules ==
+== Over 20+ Free Divi Modules ==
-Divi Squad Lite includes over 20+ free modules that you can use to create stunning layouts, add interactive elements, and engage your website visitors.
+Squad Modules Lite includes over 20+ free modules that you can use to create stunning layouts, add interactive elements, and engage your website visitors.

-== 18 General Modules ==
 1. **Divi Advanced Divider Module**: Create visually appealing dividers with various styles, shapes, and customization options.
 2. **Divi Before After Image Slider Module**: Engage your visitors with interactive image comparisons.
 3. **Divi Business Hours Module**: Display your business hours in a clear and organized manner.
-4. **Divi Dual Button Module**: Encourage user interaction and call-to-action.
+4. **Divi Dual Button Module**: It allows you to display two buttons side by side with customizable styles and text.
-5. **Divi Flip Box Module**: Showcase content on one side of the box, and when hovered or clicked, the box flips to reveal additional information or a different design.
+5. **Divi Flip Box Module**: Display content on one side, then on hover, flip to reveal more info or a different design.
 6. **Divi Image Mask Module**: Apply stunning masks to your images, adding creativity and visual appeal to your website.
-7. **Divi Lottie Animation Module**: Easily integrate animated elements into your web pages, making your website more engaging and dynamic.
+7. **Divi Lottie Animation Module**: Effortlessly add animated elements for a more engaging website experience
 8. **Divi Post Grid Module**: Display your blog posts in a stylish and organized grid layout.
 9. **Divi Typing Text Module**: Create eye-catching animated title or heading text that simulates a typing effect.
 10. **Divi Image Gallery Module**: Effortlessly create stunning galleries to engage and captivate your audience.
-11. **Divi Post Reading Time Module**: Display an estimated reading time for your blog posts.
-This can be helpful for users who want to know how long it will take them to read a particular post.
+11. **Divi Post Reading Time Module**: Show how long it takes to read your blog posts.
+Useful for readers planning their time.
 12. **Divi Glitch Text Module**: Create eye-catching headlines and captions with a mesmerizing glitch effect.
 13. **Divi Gradient Text Module**: Create eye-catching headlines, captions, and more with this versatile and dynamic module.
 14. **Divi Scrolling Text Module**: Add dynamic, attention-grabbing text animations to your Divi-powered website.